MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/bulk-download-failure-cabs.md

 # Bulk Download Failure Cabs

-Use this method to download all the failure cabs available for a particular failure hash, using the failureHash and applicationId retreived from the report received as part of the [Get Report Data](get-report-data.md) API.
+Use this method to download all the failure cabs available for a particular failure hash, using the failureHash and applicationId retrieved from the report received as part of the [Get Report Data](get-report-data.md) API.

 ## REQUEST